finbourne/insights-sdk-csharp/sdk/docs/AuditingApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<AuditingApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<AuditingApi>();
             var filter = "filter_example";  // string? | The filter to be applied to the results. (optional) var sortBy = "sortBy_example";  // string? | The order to return the entries in. (optional)